ahmednuaman/grunt-scss-lint/README.md

 [scss-lint](https://github.com/causes/scss-lint) is a Ruby gem written by [The Causes Engineering Team](https://github.com/causes), this plugin is simply a grunt wrapper for the gem.

 This task requires you to have [Ruby](http://www.ruby-lang.org/en/downloads/), and [scss-lint](https://github.com/causes/scss-lint#installation) installed.
 If you're on OS X or Linux you probably already have Ruby installed; test with `ruby -v` in your terminal.
-When you've confirmed you have Ruby installed, run `gem update --system && gem install scss-lint` to install the `scss-lint` gem.
+When you've confirmed you have Ruby installed, run `gem update --system && gem install bundler && bundle install` to install the `scss-lint` gem.

 ### Options